bih.button.backtotop.text

 There are currently two live attenuated vaccines available in Thailand which have different in main structures (backbone), but both are targeting the four dengue virus serotypes:

-This vaccine must be administered as a three-shot series over a period of six months (at 0, 6, and 12 months) to children and adults between the ages of 9 and 45 with a history of dengue infection or serological testing for past dengue infection.
+This vaccine must be administered as a three-shot series over a period of six months (at 0, 6, and 12 months) to children and adults between the ages of 9 and 45 who have a history of dengue infection or have undergone serological testing confirming a past dengue infection.

 Overall, the dengue vaccines can protect people from dengue infection around 60–80%, prevent severe dengue leading to hospitalizations around 70%–90%.
 Booster studies are ongoing.